Quake In Chinas Tibet Kills 95 With Tremors Felt In Nepal, India - UrduPoint

 Videos published by China's state broadcaster CCTV showed houses destroyed with walls torn apart.

-Rescue workers waded through rubble strewn across the ruins in the aftermath of the earthquake, footage showed, while some gave locals thick blankets to keep warm in subzero temperatures.
+Rescue workers waded through rubble strewn across the ruins in the aftermath, footage showed, while some gave locals thick blankets to keep warm in subzero temperatures.

+The quake struck rural, high-altitude Tingri county, about 80 kilometres (50 miles) north of Mount Everest near China's border with Nepal, at around 9:00 am Tuesday.

+Sangji Dangzhi, whose supermarket in Tingri suffered considerable damage, described the situation as "very serious", with ambulances taking people to hospital throughout the day.

 Surveillance images published by CCTV showed people running through a store's aisles as shelves shook violently, sending objects like toys tumbling to the ground.

-CCTV reported that Tingri county and its surrounding areas "experienced very strong tremors, and many buildings near the epicentre have collapsed".
+When tourist Meng Lingkang arrived in the town of Lhatse, 65 kilometres from the epicentre, where he had booked a restaurant, "the buildings had cracked open".

+"Some of the older houses collapsed, and a large part of the buildings made from bricks had cracked open, with big fissures," the 23-year-old told AFP.

-In the town of Lhatse, videos geolocated by AFP showed debris scattered in front of streetside eateries.
+Videos geolocated by AFP to Lhatse showed debris scattered in front of streetside eateries.

+"There were quite a few (rescue vehicles).
+One after the other they arrived," Meng added.

+Tingri, the epicentre, is home to around 62,000 people, and is much less developed than urban centres like Tibet's capital Lhasa.

+Many of the fallen houses appeared to be constructed using traditional materials such as stone, mud bricks and wooden beams.

-Chinese President Xi Jinping emphasised "the all-out search and rescue efforts, minimizing casualties to the greatest extent possible, properly resettling affected residents, and ensuring their safety and warmth through the winter", CCTV added.
+Chinese President Xi Jinping has called for "all-out search and rescue efforts, minimising casualties to the greatest extent possible, properly resettling affected residents, and ensuring their safety and warmth through the winter", CCTV said.

-Xinhua said that "local authorities are reaching out to various townships in the county to assess the impact of the quake".

-Temperatures in Tingri are around minus 8 degrees Celsius (17.6 degrees Fahrenheit) and will drop to minus 18 this evening, according to the China Meteorological Administration.
+Temperatures in Tingri are projected to drop to minus 16 degrees Celsius (3.2 Fahrenheit) overnight, according to the China Meteorological Administration.

+Authorities said over 3,400 rescuers and more than 340 medical workers had been deployed.

-Disaster relief aid, including cotton tents, quilts and items for high-altitude and frigid areas, had been dispatched by central authorities to areas impacted by the quake, Xinhua said.
+Aid including cotton tents, quilts and cold-weather equipment had been dispatched by central authorities, Xinhua said.

-The high-altitude county in the Tibet region is home to around 62,000 people and situated on the Chinese side of Mount Everest.

-Tuesday's quake was the most powerful recorded within a 200-kilometre (124-mile) radius in the last five years, the CENC added.
+Tingri is under the administration of the prefecture-level city of Shigatse, home to the traditional seat of the Panchen Lama, one of the most important spiritual figures in Tibetan Buddhism after the Dalai Lama.

 - 'Shook quite strongly' -

-"It shook quite strongly here, everyone is awake," said government official Jagat Prasad Bhusal in Nepal's Namche region, which lies nearer to Everest.
+"It shook quite strongly here, everyone is awake," said government official Jagat Prasad Bhusal in Namche region, which lies closer to Everest.

-But no damage or deaths had been reported so far and security forces have been deployed, Nepali home minister spokesman Rishi Ram Tiwari said.
+Security forces had been deployed but no damage or deaths had been reported so far, Nepali home ministry spokesman Rishi Ram Tiwari said.

 Nepal lies on a major geological faultline where the Indian tectonic plate pushes up into the Eurasian plate, forming the Himalayas, and earthquakes are a regular occurrence.